vikram87in/programming-practice/README.md

 This repository has been made to practice programming code in various languages.
 This also states the current status for everything languages

 React:
-* React Full Stack: React basics ---> watched "Using create react app"
+* Wes Bos: React for beginners
-* Getting Started with React(tania rascia) ---> reached "React Developer Tools" section
+* ReactJS.org: Components and Props

 ES6: